diegomessiah/Security-Audit-Report-Generator-Linux/README.md

-# Security Audit Report Generator for Linux
+# Security Audit Report for Linux

 ## Description
 The **Security Audit Report Generator for Linux** is a Python-based tool designed to automate security audits on Linux servers.
 It evaluates the system's configurations, identifies potential vulnerabilities, and generates a detailed report with actionable recommendations.
 This tool is ideal for system administrators, security professionals, and audit teams.